AmateurHumans/ah-hugo/content/posts/about.md

 +++
-title = "About"
+title = "About Us"
 date = 2018-04-03T00:39:13-06:00
 description = "About Us"
-draft = true
+#draft = true
 +++
-These amateur humans are Faria, Scroger, Fitch and Jano.
+These amateur humans are known as El Faria, Scroger, Fitch and Jano.